Kaf1018Zhang/Power_Outages_Analysis/README.md

   height="450"
   frameborder="0"
 ></iframe>
+The observed value is 255868.2.
 After a permutation test, we recieve a P-value of 0.0002.
 Therefore, we reject the null hypothesis at the 0.05 significance level.
 This result suggests that power outages are more likely to be caused by hurricanes affect significantly more customers on average compared to those not caused by hurricanes.

 ## Framing a Prediction Problem
 **Problem Type**: Binary Classification
 **Response Variable**: `'CUSTOMERS.AFFECTED_BINARY'`